-Many travelers to Tokyo don’t know that the Tokyo Metropolitan Government Building offers some of the most impressive views of the city from its 45th floor observation deck, towering 202 meters above the streets of Shinjuku.
+Many travelers to Tokyo don’t know that the Tokyo Metropolitan Government Building offers some of the city’s most impressive views from its 45th-floor observation deck, towering 202 meters above Shinjuku’s streets.
 It may not be as iconic as Tokyo Tower, nor as tall as the more contemporary Tokyo Skytree, but admission is always free – day or night – crowds are usually not as large, and on clear mornings, you can get a terrific view of Mt.
 Fuji in the distance.

 Best One-Stop Shop & Best Local Shopping

-The brand new Ginza Tokyu Plaza that just opened in April is a new shopping complex, much of which is dedicated to showcasing products made in Japan.
-Its concept is based on Edo-Kiriko, which originally began as the combination of Japanese glass-making techniques and western cutting techniques back in the Edo era, but is, today, intended to symbolize the melding of local tradition and contemporary innovation.
-Ginza Tokyu Plaza’s 6th and 7th floors, dubbed ‘Find Japan Market’, showcase works which speak to the beauty and uniqueness of products made in Japan and is a great place to browse for quality souvenirs.
+The brand new Ginza Tokyu Plaza that just opened in April is a new shopping complex dedicated to showcasing products made in Japan.
+Its concept is based on Edo-Kiriko, which originally began as the combination of Japanese glass-making techniques and western cutting techniques back in the Edo era.
+Still, it is today, intended to symbolize the melding of local tradition and contemporary innovation.
+Ginza Tokyu Plaza’s 6th and 7th floors, dubbed ‘Find Japan Market,’ showcase works that speak to the beauty and uniqueness of products made in Japan and are a great place to browse for quality souvenirs.